Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/shell.sh.md

 # Deprecated
 ### Number check
 - Checks if given input is a valid integer
-- **Deprecated because**: use regex matching which is a more generic solution.
+- **Deprecated because**: use regex matching, which is a more generic solution.
 For example: `input | str-regex-match '\d+'` to test if the given input contains one or more numeric digits

 ```shell
 shell-is-number() {